 - 1 onion

 - 2 bell peppers, cored and finely chopped

 - 2 teaspoons ground cumin

 - 1 teaspoon dried oregano

-- In a large skillet warm 2 tablespoons oil over medium heat.
+- In a large skillet warm the oil over medium heat.
 Add the onion and cook for 2-3 minutes, until translucent.
-Add the bell pepper, garlic, 1 teaspoon chili powder, 1 teaspoon cumin, and 1 teaspoon oregano then stir everything together and cook for about 5 more minutes.
+Add the bell pepper, minced garlic, 2 teaspoons chili powder, 2 teaspoons cumin, and 1 teaspoon oregano.
+Stir to combine and continue to cook for about 5 more minutes.

 - To the skillet, add the drained and rinsed beans, rinsed quinoa, tomato sauce, salt, and 1⅓ cup water.
 Stir together then turn the heat to medium high and bring to a low boil.
 Cover with a lid and allow to cook for about 20-25 minutes, stirring intermittently.